 - Brad Townend (for help with electrical work).

-- Ed Maher and the CSU Green team (for support and administration).
+- Ed Maher and the Charles Sturt Green team (for support and administration).

 The 30 Squadron RAAF Beaufighter Association helped support this project in its early phases.
 Its emblem is a peregrine falcon and its motto is ‘Strike swiftly’, so our first two peregrines were called Swift (female) and Beau (male) to honour this group.
 They have visited the site several times and their input has been very valuable.